stanford-cs149/asst2/README.md

 In the above output `PERF` is the ratio of your implementation's runtime to the reference solution's runtime.
 So values less than one indicate that your task system implementation is faster than the reference implementation.

+> [!TIP]
-__Mac users: While we provided reference solution binaries for both part a and part b, we will be testing your code using the linux binaries.
+> Mac users: While we provided reference solution binaries for both part a and part b, we will be testing your code using the linux binaries.
 Therefore, we recommend you check your implementation in the AWS instance before submitting.
 If you are using a newer Mac with an M1 chip, use the `runtasks_ref_osx_arm` binary when testing locally.
-Otherwise, use the `runtasks_ref_osx_x86` binary.__
+Otherwise, use the `runtasks_ref_osx_x86` binary.

+> [!IMPORTANT]
+We'll be grading your solution on AWS with `runtasks_ref_linux_arm` version of the reference solution.
+Please make sure your solution works correctly on the AWS ARM instance.

 ### What You Need To Do ###